 IF YOU WERE ADMITTED AFTER 2008 AND YOU DID NOT ATTEND ANOTHER COLLEGE OR UNIVERSITY, AND YOU NEED FEWER THAN 32 UNITS TO COMPLETE THE DEGREE.

-You can file an appeal for extension of time to complete the degree with the University Registrar.
+You can file an appeal for an extension of time to complete the degree with the University Registrar.
 Your appeal must include an advisor-endorsed completion plan, your statement, and the appeal cover sheet, downloaded from the Registrar’s website > “Undergraduate Appeals Forms” > “Other” (PDF).

-Answer
+- Answer

 An F is allowable for an international student, however a WF can drop you below full-time units and put you out of status with your F-1 visa.
 If you are not succeeding in the class, then an F grade is preferable to a WF (but if we are honest, neither is a good mark to have), because an F will not affect their full-time status.
-If you have too many F’s, then these will affect your academic standing that may include one of the following progressive downgrades: academic warning, probation, or disqualification.
+If you have too many F’s, then these will affect your academic standing which may include one of the following progressive downgrades: academic warning, probation, or disqualification.

 The WF can put you below the full-time status and that’s problematic if that class is part of your full-time units.
 The exception to this is if you have 16 or more semester hours then one WF grade will likely not affect you because you will have met the full-time 12-semester hours that are required of you with other courses and earned grades.